chadhunter/chadahunter.com/README.md

 # Operations

 - `bundle install` - command used to install all gem dependencies
-- `budle exec jekyll serve` - command used to launch site locally for first time
+- `bundle exec jekyll serve` - command used to launch site locally for first time
 - `jekyll serve` - command used to launch site locally

 ```